Skip to Content

 Maquoketa Caves State Park is a popular destination for outdoor enthusiasts due to its unique geological features and abundance of recreational opportunities.
 The park’s caves, bluffs, and forests provide a variety of scenery and activities for visitors to enjoy.

-Hiking, camping, fishing, and bird watching are some of the most popular activities at the park.
-Maquoketa Caves State Park is also a popular destination for rock climbers due to its unique geological features.
+Hiking, camping, fishing, and bird-watching are some of the most popular activities at the park.
+Maquoketa Caves State Park is also popular for rock climbers due to its unique geological features.

 The park’s caves are the main attraction and are open to the public for tours.
-The caves are all located on the east side of the park and range in size from small passages to large rooms.
+The caves are located on the park’s east side and range from small passages to large rooms.

 The caves are formed in limestone bedrock and are decorated with a variety of stalactites, stalagmites, and other geological features.